Our first experiment was with Balanced Vertical Forces.

 With the car by itself (running down the ramp) we were able to see inertia and force in action, as the car actually bounced off the wall when it hit, proving that every action has an equal and opposite reaction (energy must go somewhere).

-What happened (with our egg) was that the force of the moving egg carried the car with it, causing the car to rear up, and the egg to smash against the wall.
+What happened (with our egg) was that the force of the moving egg carried the car with it,

 But we still tried, though with unimpressive results.